pjfanning/xmlbeans/xkit/README.txt

       (Analogous to "obj.getClass()" and "Object.class".)

-    * A number of utility methods are available on org.apache.xmlbeans.XmlBeans, including a function that can be used to determine whether a Java class is an XmlBean and functions to manage runtime-loading of schema type systems or programmatically compiling Schema files.
+    * A number of utility methods are available on org.apache.poi.xmlbeans.XmlBeans, including a function that can be used to determine whether a Java class is an XmlBean and functions to manage runtime-loading of schema type systems or programmatically compiling Schema files.